open-sauced/maintainer-intro-course/maintainer-powerups.md

 ## GitHub CLI

-[GitHub CLI](https://cli.github.com/) is an open source tool for using GitHub from your computer's command line.
+[GitHub CLI](https://cli.github.com/) is an open source tool that enables you to use GitHub from your computer's command line.
 It allows you to:

 - forking and cloning repositories,
 - checking out a pull request and reviewing it locally,
 - creating issues and pull requests,
 - viewing a pull request, issue, or repository right from your terminal.

-Using the GitHub CLI will save you time and boost your productivity as a maintainer because you don't need to switch between the GitHub website and your terminal.
+Using the GitHub CLI will save you time and boost your productivity as a maintainer.
+You don't need to switch between the GitHub website and your terminal.

-Head over to the [GitHub CLI repository](https://github.com/cli/cli#installation) for information on installing GitHub CLI on your machine, and read this [blog post](https://dev.to/opensauced/boost-productivity-with-the-github-cli-2mne) to get you started.
+Visit the [GitHub CLI repository](https://github.com/cli/cli#installation) for information on installing GitHub CLI on your machine, and read [this blog post](https://dev.to/opensauced/boost-productivity-with-the-github-cli-2mne) to get started.

 ## Issues and Pull Request Templates

 Have you ever found yourself in a situation where you're reviewing pull requests or triaging issues, but you can't understand what's happening because contributors didn't provide sufficient information?
 Or, have you had to close an issue or pull request because the description, screenshot, or other crucial information was missing?

 The good news is that you can address these problems by creating issue and pull request templates.
 These templates allow you to customize and standardize it to include necessary information.
 You can see them as guides for contributors to follow when writing an issue or pull request for your project.
-By creating templates, you can save time on triaging issues, reviewing pull requests, and ensuring you get all the information you need from your contributors.
+Creating templates saves time on triaging issues, reviewing pull requests, and ensuring you get all the information you need from your contributors.
 Additionally, future contributors can benefit from these templates by understanding the history of changes made, which can help them debug or understand the code involved.

 You can learn more about [configuring issue templates](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository) and [creating a pull request template](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository) on the official GitHub documentation.

 ## Saved Replies

 Sometimes, you repeatedly write the same reply to issues or pull requests.
-It's crucial to keep clear communication between maintainers and contributors.
-So, when you write all comments manually, your message will no longer be consistent, and they may be unclear.
+Clear communication between maintainers and contributors is crucial.
+So, when you write all comments manually, your messages will no longer be consistent and may be unclear.
 You can create saved replies when you frequently respond to issues and pull requests with the same comments.

 [Saved replies](https://docs.github.com/en/get-started/writing-on-github/working-with-saved-replies/about-saved-replies) allow you to create a reusable response to issues, pull requests, and discussions and use it across repositories.
 It will save you time responding to contributors while keeping the consistency of your message.
 You can always modify your replies if necessary.